phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 There are some points where further improvements could be made.
 We only scraped the surface of adding linguistic features via word2vec because it assumes the availability of an instant speech recognizer.
 In our system we simply used the available hand-written transcripts, but in a real online environment this would need a more sophisticated approach.
 Further work is needed to evaluate other methods for adding word vectors to the input features and to analyse problems with our approach.

-We only tested dense feed forward neural networks and LSTMs, other architectures like convolutional neural networks may also give interesting results.
+We only tested dense feed forward neural networks and LSTMs, other architectures like time-delay neural networks [@waibel_phoneme_1989] or their generalized counterpart (convolutional neural networks) may also give interesting results.
 In addition, the training method we use makes the neural network unaware of the postprocessing.
 This means the network cannot know when it is actually producing a trigger, which means it can't know exactly when the last backchannel was.
 Because backchannels are unlikely to happen too close to each other, adding the time since the last trigger as a feature to the inputs may improve the results.
 This means we would need to decide on the exact postprocessing parameters before training, which would be incompatible with our current approach of optimizing those paramters with bayesian optimization depending on the specific outputs of the network.

 Our approach of choosing the training areas may not be optimal because the delay between the last utterance of the speaker and the backchannel can vary significantly.
 A possibility would be to align the training area by the last speaker utterance instead of the backchannel start, but this has some problems as described in @sec:selection.